BasedHardware/Whomane/pi/software_guide.md

 ### 8. Run the Application

-After the reboot, navigate back to the project directory, make the run script executable, and start the application:
+fter the reboot, navigate back to the project directory, make the run script executable, and start the application:

 ```
 cd pi